Jakub Śmiechowski

-Jakub Jerzy "Kuba" Śmiechowski (born 11 October 1991) is a racing driver from Poland and the two-time LMP2 class winner of the 24 Hours of Le Mans.
+Jakub Jerzy "Kuba" Śmiechowski (born 11 October 1991) is a racing driver from Poland and a three-time LMP2 class winner of the 24 Hours of Le Mans.
 He competes in the European Le Mans Series and 24 Hours of Le Mans with Inter Europol Competition, where he also serves as team principal.

 Early career

 After competing in karting, Śmiechowski made his single-seater debut with Kochanski Motorsport in the Italian Formula Renault series in 2009, partaking in three race meetings.
 He moved into the Formula Renault Northern European Cup the following year.
 Remaining with Kochanski, the Pole finished seventh in the drivers' standings.
 In 2011, Śmiechowski switched to his father's team Inter Europol Competition and returned to the NEC series, finishing 12th overall.
 The two subsequent years saw Śmiechowski contest the NEC two further times, although his finishes would worsen, with 25th place in 2012 and 39th in 2013.
 During the latter year, Śmiechowski also took part in the Remus Formula Renault 2.0 Cup, where he won the title by taking victory in all six races he participated in.

 2014 saw Śmiechowski switching to the BOSS GP championship, which he and Inter Europol would contest with a Dallara GP2/05 as part of the Open class.
 In his debut season, two race wins and 11 podiums earned the Pole a championship title.
 He switched to the Formula class in 2015, finishing second in the standings with five victories.